St. Gumbertus, Ansbach: Organ

-The organ at St. Gumbertus (III 47) was built from 1736 to 1739 by Johann Christoph Wiegleb; the original choir had 47 different sounds, was the largest and most prestigious organ in the region of Franconia.
+The organ at St. Gumbertus was built from 1736 to 1739 by Johann Christoph Wiegleb; the original choir had 47 different stops on three manuals, and was the largest and most prestigious organ in the region of Franconia.
 It was rebuilt in 1884 by Georg Friedrich Steinmeyer of the firm Steinmeyer in romantic style, utilising materials of the older organ, praised by Albert Schweitzer, and again by the same firm in 1961 in neo-Baroque style.
 A controversy revolved around the issue as to whether the organ should be retained or restored to the original Wiegleb design.

 In 2004, the church council resolved to get the historic organ restored.
 The restoration work was carried out by Orgelmakerij Reil (Heerde, Netherlands) at a cost of euro 1.5 million euro, with funds raised from private donations and the association "Friends of the Ansbach Bach Week").
 It was recommissioned on 17 June 2007 during the Bach week.